-To appreciate what Peter wrote about what God does for us today, we need to remember that our rap sheet is long.
+To appreciate Peter’s message regarding what God does for us today, we need to remember that our rap sheet is long.
 The details may vary among us.
 Maybe we’ve been impatient and hurtful.
 Perhaps we’ve struggled with lying.
 Addictions may have crushed our hearts.
 At times we may have harbored grudges against those who have hurt us.
 Has jealousy and bitterness pierced our hearts?
 Or did self-centeredness, self-sufficiency and the pride of life swell our hearts into distorting the beauty God created?
 Although our details might differ, our rap sheet is long.

 The new beginning God grants frees us from the weight of whatever has broken us, because it cleanses our souls today.
 “Now that you have purified your souls by your obedience to the truth … You have been born anew …” 1 Peter 1:22,23

 The new birth is better than simply being released from the burden of our guilt.
 The word often translated purified is in the perfect tense signifying that the cleansing has been completely accomplished plus its effects continue on into the present!
 With the new birth no need exists for another new start.
 God’s merciful provision has taken care of our deepest need.